Letter from the 2021 Council Chair

 There are five standing Council committees: the Executive Committee, the Regulatory Element Committee, the Firm Element/Strategic Planning Committee, the Finance Committee and the Nominating Committee.

-This year an additional ad hoc committee, the Change Management and Communications Committee, convened.
-This newly established committee has a focus on change management and communications strategy efforts related to the CE Council transformation initiative.
-In the following sections, I will share some of the Council’s 2020 accomplishments.
+An additional ad hoc committee, the Change Management and Communications Committee, convened in 2020.
+This newly established committee continues to focus on change management and communications strategy efforts related to the CE Council transformation initiative.
+In the following sections, I will share some of the Council’s 2021 accomplishments.